PatrickLus/Crypto/README.md

 ## Overview

 This project is a secure remote communication system using a symmetric encryption algorithm.
-It allows encryption and decryption of messages between two remote computers, sends the private key (OTP) and the encrypted message via SMS using Infobip, and saves message details in a SQLite database.
+It allows encryption and decryption of messages, sends the private key (OTP) and the encrypted message via SMS using Infobip, and saves message details in a SQLite database.

 ## Features